amartinsn/amartinsn.github.io/_posts/2016-07-28-lessons-learned-from-software-rewrites.md

 - software design
 - refactoring
 ---
-By the end of 2013 I joined a team working on one of [Globo](http://globo.com)’s core products, the platform responsible for user identification and authorization within all our products.
+A couple of years ago I joined a team working on one of [Globo](http://globo.com)’s core products, the platform responsible for user identification and authorization within all our products.
 With the increasing necessity to know more about our users, to be able to offer them a better experience on our products, my main challenge was to help this team improve the current software architecture, which was old and unreliable, impacting the cost of developing new features.

 The main service, called “Version3”, with all functionalities was implemented back in 2004, using Java and the EJB stack.
 All services talking to it were restricted to use Java, as the only integration point were the EJB clients.
 As time passed and development teams started creating systems using technologies other than Java, the company felt they needed a better solution, one that was agnostic to any programming language, so they decided to build “Version4”, a feature compatible RESTful implementation of “Version3”.